artificialiman/grantapp-shell/TAXONOMY.md

 The category of knowledge/content the question draws on.

 ### Base set
-- Essential
+- Essential / definitive
-- Contextual
+- Contextual / rhetoric
 - Abstract / Visual
-- Procedural
+- Procedural / supply chain
 - Mathematical Proofs

 ### Math expansion (additive, not a replacement)